AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 **Diagram illustrating the connection and navigation between different screens:**

-As presented in the diagram, three screens can be navigated to using the physical UnPhone buttons.
+As presented in the diagram below, three screens can be navigated to using the physical UnPhone buttons.
 These can be navigated to regardless of the current screen the user is on.
 To enter the colour screen, the user must press the architecture that requires its colour to be changed.
 The user can then navigate back to the architecture screen by pressing **Back** or the UnPhone triangle button.

 <img src="images/navigation-diagram.png" alt="breadboard" width="400"/>